- Search for a Leaflet

-- Sertraline should not be taken with some common drugs that you get on prescription.
-It is important to tell your doctor and pharmacist about any other medicines your child is taking before starting sertraline.
+- Sertraline should not be taken with some medicines.
+It is important to tell your doctor and pharmacist about any other medicines your child is taking before giving sertraline.

 Is there anything else I need to know about this medicine?

 Do not stop giving sertraline suddenly, as your child may get withdrawal effects (dizziness, feeling sick, pins and needles, headache and anxiety).
 If you or your child wants to stop this medicine, discuss this with your doctor.
-They may want to reduce the dose bit by bit.
+They may want to reduce the dose slowly.

 Do not change the dose of sertraline that you give your child without discussing this with your doctor.

-- If your daughter becomes pregnant whilst taking sertraline or if she thinks she may be pregnant, she should see her doctor as soon as possible.
-She should continue to take the sertraline until she has seen the doctor.
+- If your daughter thinks she may be pregnant she should see her doctor as soon as possible and continue taking sertraline in the meantime

-- When used in the treatment of OCD, sertraline works best when used with behavioural therapy.
+- When used for the treatment of OCD, sertraline works best when used with behavioural therapy.

 General advice about medicines